 Olive trees need full sun.
-They will not survive indefinitely indoors, but we can grow an olive tree in a container positioned outside in summer and brought inside for the winter.
+They will not survive indefinitely indoors, but we can grow an olive tree in a container positioned outside in spring and summer and brought inside for the winter.
 If you live where it gets too cold for outdoor cultivation, you should give it a try.

 What type of container for indoor olive trees?

 Select a container that is lightweight because you will be moving it around.
 Olive trees don’t tolerate slow-draining soil, so be sure the pot has big drainage holes.
 Use a free-draining potting mix (such as a cactus potting soil) and mix in some perlite, bark chips, or gravel to make sure it drains easily.
 We like perlite because it’s so lightweight.

 Position the container outside in full to mostly full sun during the spring, summer, and fall.
 Water when the potting soil feels dry to the touch.
 Be careful not to overwater.
 The soil should dry out between waterings, then you should give it a good soaking until water runs out the bottom of the pot.

 When temperatures start getting below 25°F, bring the container inside to the sunniest spot in your home available (an east or south-facing window is best).
 Don’t let the leaves actually touch the window glass because that can cause them to “burn.”
 Your indoor plant will grow more slowly inside and will need considerably less water.
 This is, after all, its dormant period.

 Be sure to choose a spot with at least 6-8 hours of bright direct light from these windows.
 If you do not have enough sunlight – your tree will start to drop leaves and it will need sun from an artificial source to get it through the winter.

 When do you move your indoor olive tree back outside?